Table of contents:

 š±Ā There's something pretty magical about planting a seed and having it turn into a living thing.
 (Iāve often wondered whether it could be therapeutic for would-be-parents and it also has some of the delights of those little mystery animal sponges that come out of capsules when you soak them in warm water.
 I also think that caring for something/tending to something is a powerful force for good in the world, with positive internal and external effects.)

-I particularly like growing plants that are edible (bonus points if they're things I can pop in my mouth while gardening, e.g. cherry tomatoes).
+I particularly like growing plants that are edible (bonus points if they're things I can pop in my mouth while gardening, e.g. cherry tomatoes or snap peas).
 Plants that totally overproduce like zucchini, or herbs that you can just trim now and again.

 But even regrowing my scallions in water glasses on the windowsills for my next batch of Fermented Kimchi: easy, healthy, delicious is pretty delightful.